 VETHELP has operated a very successful program to assist homeless veterans since 1988 and is located in Ballston Spa, NY.
-VETHELP serves veterans in seven counties: Saratoga, Washington, Warren, Schenectady, Montgomery, Fulton and Hamilton.
+VETHELP serves veterans in seven counties: Saratoga, Washington, Warren, Schenectady, Montgomery, Fulton and Schoharie.

 Hardships, often compounded by a loss of family and social support networks, make the issue of homelessness a difficult social challenge.
 Our belief in veterans helping veterans through shared experiences and in considering the whole individual – mentally, physically and spiritually – is why our program is successful in empowering homeless veterans to embrace and maintain independent living and self-sufficiency.

 VETHELP is a program whose mission is to serve the needs of homeless military veterans by empowering them to embrace and maintain independent living and self-sufficiency.
 This is affectively accomplished by helping veterans secure temporary and permanent housing, viable employment and access to health care.
 Assistance in addressing other life issues is provided as well.

 VETHELP operates two facilities that provide transitional housing for 11 females and 12 males.
 The housing provides residents with a comfortable living environment to address the complex factors affecting their homelessness.
 Job loss, alcoholism, substance abuse, lack of access to health care, post-traumatic stress disorder (PTSD), military sexual trauma, and other hardships are struggles that these veterans have encountered following their release from the military.